simberaj/homesteading-translation/htn_en.md

 regarded merely as a convenient means to an end (good tools and fun toys and an interesting game to play) or as an end in itself.

-A person of great zeal might say ``Free software is my life!
-I exist to create useful, beautiful programs and information resources, and then give them away.''
-A person of moderate zeal might say ``Open source is a good thing, which I am willing to spend significant time helping happen''.
-A person of little zeal might say ``Yes, open source is okay sometimes.
-I play with it and respect people who build it''.
+A person of great zeal might say "Free software is my life!
+I exist to create useful, beautiful programs and information resources, and then give them away."
+A person of moderate zeal might say "Open source is a good thing, which I am willing to spend significant time helping happen."
+A person of little zeal might say "Yes, open source is okay sometimes.
+I play with it and respect people who build it."

 Another degree of variation is in hostility to commercial software and/or the companies perceived to dominate the commercial software market.

-A very anticommercial person might say ``Commercial software is theft and hoarding.
-I write free software to end this evil.''
-A moderately anticommercial person might say ``Commercial software in general is OK because programmers deserve to get paid, but companies that coast on shoddy products and throw their weight around are evil.''
-An un-anticommercial person might say ``Commercial software is okay, I just use and/or write open-source software because I like it better''.
-(Nowadays, given the growth of the open-source part of the industry since the first public version of this essay, one might also hear ``Commercial software is fine, as long as I get the source or it does what I want it to do.'')
+A very anticommercial person might say "Commercial software is theft and hoarding.
+I write free software to end this evil."
+A moderately anticommercial person might say "Commercial software in general is OK because programmers deserve to get paid, but companies that coast on shoddy products and throw their weight around are evil."
+An un-anticommercial person might say "Commercial software is okay, I just use and/or write open-source software because I like it better."
+(Nowadays, given the growth of the open-source part of the industry since the first public version of this essay, one might also hear "Commercial software is fine, as long as I get the source or it does what I want it to do.")

 All nine of the attitudes implied by the cross-product of the categories mentioned earlier are represented in the open-source culture.
 It is worthwhile